smackanoodle/pwnagotchi-WittyPi4L3V7-plugin/readme.md

-# Plugin to use with Pwnagotchi and the WittyPi4L3V7 hat.
+# Plugin to use with Pwnagotchi and the WittyPi4L3V7 hat for battery and shutdown.
 # Battery Curves and case are for a 500mAh battery, https://www.adafruit.com/product/1578

 ## This plugin DOES require using the official [Witty Pi 4 Software](https://github.com/uugear/Witty-Pi-4) install.